JohnReid/JohnReid.github.io/research/index.md

 ---

-I work both on theoretical models of biological systems and their application to real-world data.
+I work on theoretical models of biological systems and their application to real-world data.

 Theoretically, I am an advocate of Bayesian non-parametric models such as Dirichlet processes and Gaussian processes.
 I also have a